joshbegley/nyt-latest/README.md

-**Trump Administration Live Updates: House G.O.P.
-Resistance Stalls President’s Policy Bill**\
+**Trump Administration Live Updates: Speaker Says There Are Enough Votes to Advance President’s Bill**\
-`Speaker Mike Johnson and other Republican leaders haggled into the early hours of Thursday to try and convince their party’s holdouts to support the bill.`\
+`Speaker Mike Johnson said Republicans had enough votes to move the bill to the House floor for debate, after discussions with holdouts dragged into the early hours of Thursday.`\
 https://nytimes.com/live/2025/07/03/us/trump-news-policy-bill

 **Despite loss to Norway, Switzerland's opening Euro 2025 match showed promise of what could be**\